learn-co-curriculum/dsc-effect-sizes/README.md

 ## Overlap threshold

-As you can see above, there is still difference in results when we express the relative difference, relative to male height and female height.
-Perhaps we can look for amount of overlap between the two distributions.
-To define overlap, we choose a threshold between the two means.
+As you can see above, there is still a difference in results when you express the relative difference, depending on whether we choose to represent the ratio relative to male height or female height.
+Perhaps you can look for amount of overlap between the two distributions.
+To define overlap, you choose a threshold between the two means.
 The simple threshold is the midpoint between the means:

 ```python